sikopet/blog/posts/benchmarking-perl-code.md

     schwartzian:  2 wallclock secs ( 1.58 usr +  0.50 sys =  2.08 CPU) @ 22015.38/s (n=45792)

-The output says that the Schwartzian Transform and the Orcish Manoeuvre are much faster (the function ran more times in 2 seconds).
+The output says that the Schwartzian Transform and the Orcish Manoeuvre are much faster, i.e. the function ran more times in 2 seconds.
 The reason is that we don't ask for the file size (a relatively expensive operation) each time we want to compare two files sizes; we ask just once for each file and we cache the result.
 This way we run the expensive function N times instead of N.log(N) times (N is